Jatropha podagrica: Cultivation

 The swollen caudex, showy leaves, and colourful flowers make J. podagrica an attractive ornamental, and it is grown as an indoor plant in many parts of the world.

 Uses

-There are many uses of J. podagrica in folk medicine, including as an analgesic, tonic, aphrodisiac, purgative, laxative, and to treat infections, intestinal worms, snakebite, gout, and more.
-Other uses include tanning, dye making, soap making, biofuel, fish poison, lamp lighting, and fertiliser.
+There are many traditional uses of J. podagrica in folk medicine, with a number of significant research initiatives being undertaken into the species' potential health benefits.
+Several projects have sought to identify medicinally-useful compounds contained within J. podagrica, with potential applications as an analgesic, aphrodisiac, antimicrobial/disinfectant, antivenin, gout treatment, intestinal parasite purge, laxative and tonic, amongst other possibilities.

-Additionally, a number of research projects have sought to identify medicinally useful compounds from J. podagrica.
+Industrial and practical uses include the plant's potential as a form of biofuel, dye, pest control, plant fertiliser, soap, and as a natural form of lighting or lamp oil (typically kerosene), as well as for leather and tanning.

 Toxicity

 All parts of the plant are considered toxic, in particular the seeds.
 The main toxins are a purgative oil and a phytotoxin or toxalbumin (curcin) similar to ricin in Ricinis.